Retirement Investing Basics

 - Part-time work or small business income in early retirement years.

 Managing withdrawals so that your money lasts through a long retirement is just as important as building the nest egg in the first place.
-Sequence-of-returns risk – the risk of bad markets early in retirement – is a key topic to understand.
+Sequence-of-returns risk – the risk of poor markets early in retirement – is important to understand.
+Two retirees with the same average return can have very different outcomes if the timing of good and bad years is different.

 Getting started with a simple plan